wireseo/tp/docs/UserGuide.md

 * `edit -l p/testpassword`

 <br>Notes:
-* Do note that it takes a load time of around ~5 seconds after entering this command for the changes from Sourceacademy to be reflected in the GUI.
+* Do note that it takes a load time of around ~5 seconds after entering this command for the changes from Source Academy to be reflected in the GUI.
 * After the students, missions and quests have loaded, take note that the `Telegram` and `Email` fields of the student are placeholder values.
-* This is because SA does not contain these 2 fields of any student.
+* This is because Source Academy does not contain these 2 fields of any student.
 Editing the student details will save the updated values.

 #### 6.4.2 Editing Student Information : `-s`
 <br>**Format: `edit -s INDEX n/NAME t/TELEGRAM e/EMAIL`**